openstax/napkin-notes/pumazi/cnx/problem-domain--cooked-to-failure.md

 ### Solution Y

-**tldr;** We remove the republish behavior in favor of a notification to the authoring system.
+**tl;dr** We remove the republish behavior in favor of a notification to the authoring system.

 Remove the problem by removing the behavior that causes the problem.
 By removing the republish behavior that happens as part of all publications, we remove any possible failure.
 This leaves means a publication will never fail from unrelated circumstances.